 In June 2013, the Company granted to executives approximately 0.4 million stock options with service- and performance-based conditions.
-Vesting is achieved based upon various regulatory filings including new drug application ("NDA") for eteplirsen and investigational new drug ("IND") submissions for other drug candidates and continuing service over a four-year period.
+Vesting is achieved based upon various regulatory filings including NDA for eteplirsen and investigational new drug ("IND") submissions for other drug candidates and continuing service over a four-year period.
 Through the submission of two IND applications during 2014, 30% of performance awards were triggered to be eligible to vest subject to the remaining service conditions of the awards.
-For the year ended December 31, 2014, the Company has recognized approximately \$1.2 million in stock-based compensation expense related to the options with performance-based criteria.
+No other milestones were achieved during 2015.
+For the years ended December 31, 2015 and 2014, the Company has recognized approximately \$0.5 million and \$1.2 million in stock-based compensation expense related to the options with performance-based criteria, respectively.

-As of December 31, 2014, the total stock-based compensation expense related to non-vested awards with only service-vesting conditions not yet recognized is approximately \$40.9 million and those with service- and performance-based conditions approximates \$9.1 million.
+As of December 31, 2015, the total stock-based compensation expense related to non-vested awards with only service-vesting conditions not yet recognized is approximately \$45.5 million and those with service- and performance-based conditions approximates \$4.0 million.